Eslam-Emad/calls_logs_manager/README.md

 # calls_logs_manager

-A new Flutter plugin project.
+A new Flutter plugin to get call logs with content provider.

 ## Getting Started